Code-Institute-Submissions/jeffgallagher86-crafties-ms4_DecResub/TESTING.md

 ## Manual Testing

+Tested all links, buttons and functions on site.
+Documented below is all testing carried out on the site which  includes search function, product/category sorting, CRUD functionality, site registration, e-mail confirmation and payments.

 ### User Stories Testing

 * As a shopper I want to view a list of products so that i can see what i can buy